rocksclusters/FingerPrint/README.md

 FingerPrint uses distutils so you can also run the standrad distutils procedure to install FingerPrint on your system from source (we strongly discourag 'normal' user from using this method though).
-To install fingerprint in your system python you can run:
+To install fingerprint in your system from source you can run:

     # python setup.py install

-This will install FingerPrint in your python.
+This will install FingerPrint within your Python environment.
+You might need writing privilege on system directories for such installation.

 FingerPrint consist of:
  - a bunch of python modules and submodules inside the FingerPrint/ directory
  - a command line called fingerprint, inside bin/ directory

-You will need writing priviledge on some system direcotries.
-To run the dynamic tracing you will need the local python-ptrace patched version.
-The python-ptrace distributed with your distro is bugged and can not properly trace subprocesses (as per python-ptrace 0.6.5).

 Use